karlstolley/stolley.dev/_posts/2020-04-11-cache-busting-assets-with-sed.md

 > file using pattern matching or substituting multiple occurrences of a string within a file.

-And that’s what I need: to comb through a static set of HTML files for references like `<script src="assets/js/site​.js">` and insert a hash so the file referenced becomes something like `assets/js/site.0a1cb23.js`.
-The file itself remains `site.js` on the server, so I don’t have to worry about moving files around and changing their names.
+And that’s what I need: to comb through a static set of HTML files for references like `<script src="assets/js/site.​js">` and insert a hash so the file referenced becomes something like `assets/js/site.0a1cb23.​js`.
+The file itself remains `site.​js` on the server, so I don’t have to worry about moving files around and changing their names.
 A quick little location-scoped regex rewrite block in Nginx will ignore the hash: